garfix/nli-go/doc/remarks.md

 - type: the database shape
 - shape: any of the shapes and subshapes that an object may be said to have (an object can be both a cube and a block)
 - characteristic shape: the most characteristic shape of the object (`cube` for a cubed block)

+---

+Interaction 24:

+    H: When did you pick it up?
+    C: While I was stacking up the red cube, a large red block and a large green cube.

+Winograd's comment: "A time is described by naming the main goal which was being worked on."

+Winograd also writes on naming events in 8.3.3: "Naming events is relatively straightforward".
+This is a comfort, but it also comes at a surprise: "straightforward"?

+Let's do an initial analysis:

+- The question asks for an event.
+The event is described by the clause "you pick it up"; where "it" refers to the green pyramid from the last answer.
+- The answer describes the event by creating a clause from the predicate and the arguments

+So what's straightforward about it?
+Winograd:

+    With each event type (such as #PUTON or #STACKUP) we associate a small program which generates an English name for the event and combines it properly with the names of the objects involved.

+Ok, this makes sense.
+In stead of creating English names we will create a relational representation, that will be turned into English by the generator.

+This is enough to get started.

+---

+The "pick up" mentioned here is not an explicit command, like "pick up a big red block".
+This "pick up" event takes place every time an object is grasped.

 ## 2021-04-15